Riviera

 What You Get Bottles of in the Bathroom: Shampoo, lotion and a shower cap.
 They used to give away a little sewing kit, but no more.
 Times are tough.

 Clientele: Middle-aged to senior citizens of middle-class stature.
 This used to be one of the nicest places on the Strip, but it's been overtaken by everything built since the late 1980s and has gone down-market in response.
-It's a fine hotel, just not glitzy enough for some people.
+It's a serviceable hotel, just not glitzy enough for some people.

 How's the Pool?
 Okay.
 The pool doesn't have any theme except for a giant tile "R" built into its floor.
 It's a good place to sun or swim, but not to find hardbodies or be seen.